echoix/megalinter/README.md

 <!-- frequently-asked-questions-section-start -->
 ## Frequently Asked Questions

-> My repo CI already have linters and they are perfectly working, so why do I need MegaLinter ?
+> My repo CI already has linters and they are perfectly working, so why do I need MegaLinter ?

 You can perfectly **continue using your installed linters** and deactivate them in `.mega-linter.yml`.
 For example, in a javascript project using eslint, you can configure MegaLinter with `DISABLE: JAVASCRIPT`.
 That way, you will benefit from both your installed linters but also from other MegaLinter linters checking JSON, YAML, Markdown, Dockerfile, Bash, spelling mistakes, dead URLs...